 The Global Youth Advancement Network (GYAN) supports global citizenship education for faculty, staff, and students and promotes opportunities for international communication, collaboration and careers.

-ISP’s centers coordinate their activities with MSU’s colleges, including the colleges of Agriculture and Natural Resources, Arts and Letters, Business, Education, Human Medicine, Osteopathic Medicine, Nursing, and Social Science among others.
-Along with the thematic and geographic units, MSU is also home to the Center for International Business Education and Research, the Center for Language Education and Research, the Center for Global Connections in Food, Agriculture and Natural Resources, the Institute of International Health, and the Office of International Studies in Education.
+ISP’s centers coordinate their activities with all of MSU’s colleges.
+Along with the thematic and geographic units, MSU is also home to the Center for International Business Education and Research, the National LCTL Resource Center, the Institute of Global Health, and the Office of International Studies in Education.

-ISP also administers the Japan Center for Michigan Universities on behalf of the 15 Michigan public universities in the consortium.
+ISP also administers the Japan Center for Michigan Universities on behalf of a consortium of 15 Michigan public universities.
 The center’s programs build relationships among Japanese, American and other nationalities through internships and active learning and participation in language and culture.

 ISP oversees the Office for International Students and Scholars, which serves approximately 1,200 visiting international scholars and more than 6,500 international students annually on campus.
 ISP facilitates partnerships, joint research, and development programs between MSU and a variety of international academic institutions, governments, private foundations, and the World Bank, and currently maintains about 280 collaborative agreements worldwide.

 The Global Innovations in Development, Engagement, and Scholarship (Global IDEAS) was established at ISP to assist faculty with grant proposals for international projects.
 The office also helps connect faculty with other funding sources and potential collaborators: partners abroad, at development firms, at other universities, and across disciplines.

 For more information, call 1-517-355-2350, email email@example.com or visit www.isp.msu.edu

 African Studies Center